PHIL 1000. Philosophy at Northeastern. 1 Hour.

 PHIL 1150.
 Sex, Power, and Oppression: An Introduction.
 4 Hours.

 Examines various philosophical issues that relate to gender and other forms of social identity, such as race, sexual orientation, and disability.
 Our genders (being male or female) shape not only who we are but also how we experience the world and possibilities that are open to us.
 Examines the ways in which these categories are socially constructed and looks at how they impact who we are, our autonomy/freedom, and our ability to be authentic.
 Examines philosophical articles and related pieces of popular media (newspaper articles, television clips, movies, etc.).
-Cross-listed with WMNS 1150.
+PHIL 1150 and WMNS 1150 are cross-listed.

 PHIL 1155.
 Introduction to Human Rights.
 4 Hours.